OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_40.rst

 =================================
-Upgrading from OpenNebula 4.2
+Upgrading from OpenNebula 4.0.x
 =================================

-This guide describes the installation procedure for systems that are already running a 4.2 OpenNebula.
+This section describes the installation procedure for systems that are already running a 4.0.x OpenNebula.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

-Read the Compatibility Guide `for 4.4 <http://docs.opennebula.org/4.4/release_notes44/compatibility.html>`_, `4.6 <http://docs.opennebula.org/4.6/release_notes/release_notes/compatibility.html>`_, `4.8 <http://docs.opennebula.org/4.8/release_notes/release_notes/compatibility.html>`_, `4.10 <http://docs.opennebula.org/4.10/release_notes/release_notes/compatibility.html>`_, `4.12 <http://docs.opennebula.org/4.12/release_notes/release_notes/compatibility.html>`_, `4.14 <http://docs.opennebula.org/4.14/release_notes/release_notes/compatibility.html>`_ and :ref:`5.0 <compatibility>`, and the `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 5.0.
+Read the Compatibility Guide `for 4.2 <http://archives.opennebula.org/documentation:archives:rel4.2:compatibility>`_, `4.4 <http://docs.opennebula.org/4.4/release_notes44/compatibility.html>`_, `4.6 <http://docs.opennebula.org/4.6/release_notes/release_notes/compatibility.html>`_, `4.8 <http://docs.opennebula.org/4.8/release_notes/release_notes/compatibility.html>`_, `4.10 <http://docs.opennebula.org/4.10/release_notes/release_notes/compatibility.html>`_, `4.12 <http://docs.opennebula.org/4.12/release_notes/release_notes/compatibility.html>`_, `4.14 <http://docs.opennebula.org/4.14/release_notes/release_notes/compatibility.html>`_ and :ref:`5.0 <compatibility>`, and the `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 5.0.

 .. warning:: With the new :ref:`multi-system DS <system_ds_multiple_system_datastore_setups>` functionality, it is now required that the system DS is also part of the cluster.
 If you are using System DS 0 for Hosts inside a Cluster, any VM saved (stop, suspend, undeploy) **will not be able to be resumed after the upgrade process**.